 Talent Management According to Each Person’s Capabilities and Aptitude

 Chugai conducts talent management to secure and nurture the leaders and core human resources who will carry out its management strategies to become a top pharmaceutical company.
-Specifically, in April 2015, each organization held discussions on medium-to-long-term human resource development policy, drafted a human resource development plan, and created a talent pool.* Based on the development plans, the organizations carried out strategic employee placement and training designed to strengthen leadership from a Company-wide perspective.
-In addition, we clarified our succession plan by selecting successor candidates for a total of 92 general manager and department manager positions in Japan.
+Specifically, in April 2016, each organization held discussions on medium-to-long-term human resource development policy, drafted a human resource development plan, and created a talent pool.* Based on the development plans, the organizations carried out strategic employee placement and training designed to strengthen leadership from a Company-wide perspective.
+In addition, we clarified our succession plan by selecting successor candidates for general manager and department manager positions in Japan, as well as successor candidates for key positions overseas.
 We are currently implementing development plans for these candidates to help them hone a variety of skills and cultivate a wide-ranging perspective to ensure that they can display leadership on a global level.
 This talent management system will enable Chugai to systematically and continuously develop and turn out the next generation of leaders and core employees while strengthening human resources and boosting motivation throughout the Company.